Expert advice from ONRECORD for how to prove emotional abuse

 Tip 3: You may choose to make several different labels to record different kinds of abuse.
 For example, one label might be to record how you are controlled when you are out, another might be to record what happens at home.
 You may be suffering other kinds of abuse as well, such as physical violence, in which case you might want to record that under a different label.

 Tip 4: Particularly important is to record if you get abused in front of your child(ren) as this will be child abuse as well as emotional abuse of you.

 Tip 5: If other people, such as family members, witness what is going on, make sure you record that they were there.

 Tip 6: Remember, there’s no point in gathering the evidence unless you are going to do something about it, which may be going to a counselling service, seeing a solicitor, contacting the police or maybe proving to someone you trust and want to confide in what is actually happening to you.
-ONRECORD allows you to ‘Connect’ your records to a professional or an organisation such as a solicitor or the police without having to physically visit them.
+ONRECORD allows you to ‘Connect’ your records to a professional or an organisation such as a solicitor or the police without having to physically visit them (but you need to either get their ONRECORD serial number from them, if they have one, or get them to sign up on our website for free, temporary access to your account by giving them your name and email address).
 Making records is how you prove that you are suffering from emotional abuse.
 The next step is to do something about it and bring it to an end.